Chevrolet Equinox: Powertrain

+For the first time, a 1.6-liter turbo-diesel I4 engine that produces 136 hp became available, but only on LT and Premier trims.
+The 2.0-liter unit is mated to a nine-speed automatic transmission, while the other two engines are mated to a six-speed automatic transmission.

 2022 refresh

 On February 6, 2020, Chevrolet unveiled a refreshed Equinox at the Chicago Auto Show.
 The updated vehicle sports a new front grille, which extends into the redesigned headlamps, along with a restyled lower fascia with different fog lamps.
-The rear also sees small changes in the way of redesigned tail lamps and a different bumper.
+The rear also sees redesigned tail lamps and rear bumper.
+On the interior, the cloth seats are redesigned, featuring a zig-zag pattern instead of a honeycomb pattern, and all models now have wireless Android Auto/Apple CarPlay and an auto stop-start deactivation switch.

-The trim levels change slightly, with the RS joining the primary LS, LT, and Premier offerings.
-The sport/street-centric RS trim is set apart by its unique front and rear fascias, black exterior accents, black badges, “Dark Android” 19-inch wheels and quad-tip exhaust.
-Inside, the sport-inspired crossover features black upholstery with red contrasting stitching and an RS-branded shift knob.
+The trim levels changed slightly, with the RS joining the primary LS, LT, and Premier offerings.
+The sport/street-centric RS trim is set apart by its unique front and rear stylings, black exterior accents, black badges, "Dark Android" 19-inch wheels, and quad-tip exhaust.
+Inside, the sport-inspired crossover features black upholstery with red contrasting stitching and an RS-branded shift knob and front passenger seat tag.

 The base L trim level was dropped, making the LS trim level the base model.
-The Midnight, Sport, and Redline editions were also discontinued, all of which were replaced by the new RS trim level.
-The refreshed Equinox went on sale in the first quarter of 2021 as a 2022 model, as there is no demand to launch brand-new redesigned and facelifted vehicles in 2020 as 2021 MY vehicles due to effects from the coronavirus pandemic.
+The Midnight and Sport editions were replaced by the new RS trim level, while the Redline edition was later offered, but on Premier instead of LT.
+The refreshed Equinox went on sale in the first quarter of 2021 as a 2022 model, a year later than originally planned because of the COVID-19 pandemic.

-The 2022 model is only available with the 1.5-liter LYX turbo inline-four.
-The 2.0-liter LTG turbo inline-four will not return for the 2022 refresh.
-The 2023 model year only comes with the 1.5 liter LSD turbo inline-four.
+The 2022 model was only available with the 1.5-liter LYX turbo inline-four.
+A 2.0-liter turbo inline-four did not return for the 2022 refresh.

+For 2023, the 1.5-liter LYX turbo inline-four was replaced by the 1.5-liter LSD turbo inline-four which adds a higher-pressure fuel system (from 20 MPa to 35 MPa), enhanced piston design with PVD coating, and precise intake phaser positioning optimizing efficiency which together contribute to a 5 hp increase to 175 hp over the LYX.
+All Equinox models now featured electro-hydraulic brakes, and the Midnight and Sport editions returned on the LS trim.